Work Abroad Leading Adventure Tours

 When I tell people what I do for living their reaction is almost always the same.
-“You’re so lucky” they say, or “you’ve got my dream job”.
+“You’re so lucky,” they would say, or “you’ve got my dream job.”
 In the last four years working as an adventure tour leader I have lead tours in over fifteen different countries.
 I have taken groups hiking and rafting in Patagonia, elephant riding in Vietnam, and camping in Peru.
-I have lead camel riding trips in Jordan, Egypt, and Morocco, and just a couple of months ago I lead a jeep safari across the Tibetan plateau to Lhasa.
+I have guided camel riding trips in Jordan, Egypt, and Morocco, and recently I steered a jeep safari across the Tibetan plateau to Lhasa.

 So I can see their point.
 In many ways I do have a “dream

 job.”
 However, luck really has very little to do with it.

 The adventure travel industry has ballooned in recent years as more and more people are turning their backs on the beach holidays of old, and opting instead to hike the Inca Trail, climb Mount Sinai, or cross the Sahara on the back of a camel.

 While many simply throw on a backpack and hit the road, for those with time constraints, or those concerned about traveling alone, signing up with a small group tour operator is often the way to go.

 Traveling this way has other important benefits as well.
 Tour operators will organize almost every detail of your trip, from hotels and transportation to guides and porters, saving you the time and energy required to do so yourself.

 With their expertise, and contacts in the region, tour operators can often offer more interesting, "off the beaten track" itineraries, and can access areas otherwise off-limits to the independent traveler.

 As a passenger on a tour you’ll meet a group of like-minded individuals with whom to share your experience, and have plenty of backup should you be robbed, a civil war breaks out, or a tsunami hits.